How a Freelancer's Problem Became Software

 What I Learned About What Actually Matters

-Over 20+ years of freelancing, hiring, and being hired, I have collected a set of beliefs about how careers actually work.
+Over the course of freelancing, hiring, and being hired, I have collected a set of beliefs about how careers actually work.
 Not the advice you read in articles.
 The things I wish someone had told me at the beginning.
 Every one of them is built into HintCraft as a feature, because every one of them represents a problem I had to solve the hard way.

 Have a plan